addisonElliott/pyqt5ac/README.md

 Installing
 ==========
-pyqt5ac is currently available on `PyPi <https://pypi.python.org/pypi/pyqt5ac/>`_.
+pyqt5ac is currently available on [PyPi](https://pypi.python.org/pypi/pyqt5ac/).
 The simplest way to install alone is using ``pip`` at a command line

     pip install pyqt5ac